 One of the most common questions I get asked is: ‘should I buy a list of journalists’ email addresses?’
 I generally say ‘no’ as, if you know what you’re doing, most journalists you need to get in front of can be found in a few clicks.

 Using contact databases can also lead to a lazy approach to PR.
 If you’re serious about getting media coverage for your business or brand, you need to be building long-term relationships with the media.
-But if your idea of networking involves looking up a bunch of journalists’ email addresses and blasting over a press release,
+But if your idea of networking involves looking up a bunch of journalists’ email addresses and

 which connect journalists looking for sources for stories with people who want to be featured in the media and nab the names and emails of relevant journalists (even if you haven’t got a story to pitch them right now, you might do later).
 If you have the budget, you may even decide to subscribe to one of these services.